Can I afford to buy a home?

 Here are low deposit options:

 • There is the Mortgage Guarantee scheme that allows you to get a mortgage with just a 5% deposit.
-The 95% mortgage scheme will run until June 2025.
-It applies to all types of properties (new build and old) that cost less than £600,000 and both first-time buyers and existing homeowners are eligible.
 You must have a regular income, a good credit rating and show that you can afford the monthly mortgage repayments.
 5% deposit mortgages are also available outside the guarantee scheme.

 • Deposit Unlock helps you buy a new build with a 5% deposit.